KEINOS/Hello-Cobra/README.md

 - Files changed/added were: `*.md` and/or `*.go`
   - If other files were changed then at least 2 approved reviews are needed to merge.
-- Pass the "`run-merge-tests.sh`" which includes the below.
+- Pass the "`./.github/run-merge-tests.sh`" which includes the below.
   - Lint check. (`*.sh`, `*.go`)
   - Static analysis. (`*.sh`, `*.go`)
-  - Unit tests of Go with 100% coverage. (`run-tests.sh`)
+  - Unit tests of Go. (`./run-tests.sh`)
+- 100% Code Coverage (`./run-tests.sh --verbose`)

 ### Draft PR Suggested

-If you have your hands into something, we suggest to [Draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) first and continue, so the other people would know.
+If you have your hands into something, then we suggest to [Draft PR](https://github.blog/2019-02-14-introducing-draft-pull-requests/) first and continue.
+So the other people would know what you are dealing with.

 ## Issue

 In this repo, **only reports are accepted** as an issue.
 Such as bug report, license problem, and mal-attitude committer.

-For any better suggestions, solutions, practices, typo-fix, bug-fix, etc. you have, please PR.
+For any better suggestions, solutions, practices, typo-fix, bug-fix and etc. you have, then please PR.

 <!-- WIP
 ## Codespaces and VSCode Friendly